Kyuunex/doujin-dupe/README.md

 An automation to the 1.20.5+ Book dupe.
 Patched in Paper 1.21.1 build 36.

-Thanks to Kurine for finding this dupe!
+Thanks to Kurine for finding this dupe and coding the module!

 ### How to use